 |Nuclear Materials||Radiation and Security|

-Online Plan of Study Details
+Online Plan of Study Overview

 The MSE/MS master's program offers a wide range of flexibility in course options.
 After you begin your studies at Purdue, an academic advisor will help you create a Plan of Study (POS) to best fit your educational needs and career goals.
 Every POS varies based on student interest, time, and course load.
-For planning purposes, an example POS for the Interdisciplinary Master of Science in Engineering (MSE/MS) with a concentration in Nuclear Engineering degree is available, as well as an extensive course menu that lists classes available over the next several years.

 For engineers considering additional training in nuclear engineering coursework and certification, it helps to examine the job outlook for that specific discipline.
 According to the Bureau of Labor Statistics, the need for nuclear engineers will increase about 4% between now and 2026.
 As of 2018, the median salary for nuclear engineers was generally about 15% greater than the median aggregate salary of all engineers.